Collect the roads you travel on! (safely and without breaking the law)

 Where Do I Keep My Photos?

 Since we live in the age of digital imaging, it seems likely that most Routesnappers will keep their photo album on a hard drive.
 My computer has different folders for the various collections I have started, and they look like the shield galleries on this website!
 If you want your photo album to be viewed publicly, you don't have to make a whole complicated obnoxious website about your photos like I did; all you need to do is open an account on some cloud-based website like Flickr, Google Photos, or Photobucket if you're old-school.
 I personally use Flickr because I like their system of managing albums, their ability to provide code for sharing your photos on other sites, their built-in photo editor, and their ability to sort photos alphabetically by title.
-Using a site like Flickr, Google Photos, or Photobucket, allows a cloud-based destination for your photos so you can share them in other places.
+Using a hosting site like Flickr, Google Photos, or Photobucket, allows a cloud-based destination for your photos so you can share them in other places.
 With a place to store your digital photos as your starting point, you can do whatever what you want with your photos!
 Print them out into a real-life photo album!
 Put a collage of the cropped images on your wall!
 Do whatever you want!
 In the future, I hope to make a website for Routesnapping specifically, where users can submit links to their collections of route photos.
 I wouldn't be sharing this if I wanted to be the only one doing it!
 Try Routesnapping as a hobby and join me!
 But if you get involved with Routesnapping, above all, remember to BE SAFE!